IS-HA-0303/TalentLens/README.md

 # 🎯 TalentLens — AI-Powered Job Matching System

-A production-grade, end-to-end **ML system** that matches candidates to jobs using a **two-stage retrieval pipeline** — fine-tuned BERT for skill extraction, bi-encoder embeddings in Qdrant vector DB, and cross-encoder re-ranking — deployed on Hugging Face Spaces with a full MLOps stack.
+A production-grade, end-to-end **ML system** that matches candidates to jobs using a **two-stage retrieval pipeline** — fine-tuned BERT for skill extraction, bi-encoder embeddings in Faiss vector DB, and cross-encoder re-ranking — deployed on Hugging Face Spaces.

 ## Live Demo